CT Scan of the Pancreas

 A computed tomography (CT) scan is a type of imaging test.
 It uses X-rays and computer

-technology to make images or "slices" of the body.
-A CT scan can make detailed pictures
+technology to make images of the body.
+A CT scan can make detailed pictures of any

-of any part of the body, including the bones, muscles, fat, organs, and blood vessels.
+part of the body, including the bones, muscles, fat, organs, and blood vessels.
+The

 In a CT scan, an X-ray beam moves in a circle around your body.
 This allows many different